algolia/instantsearch-ios/doc/src/getting-started.md

 ----

-## (Bonus) Let users filter their results: RefinementList
+## Bonus - Let users filter their results: RefinementList

 <img src="../img/guide-refinementlist.png" width="200"/>

-In order to avoid letting you write a lot of boilerplate code for navigating between screens, we have created a project that you can start with.
-This project contains the exact same thing that we just implemented, as well as the boilerplate code for navigating between screens.
-We will only go through the storyboard approach in this section.
+In this section, we give you the option to either go through a few instructions to write some boilerplate code for navigating between screens, or download a project that you can start with.
+This project contains the exact same thing that we just implemented, as well as the boilerplate code for navigating between screens. **We will only go through the storyboard approach in this section**.

+### Option 1 - Download Project

 To get started, go ahead and clone this [repo](https://github.com/algolia/instantsearch-swift-examples), and then checkout branch `getting_started_refinement`.
-Run the app and you will see that we have the same app as before, with a Filter button at the top that navigates to your Refinement screen.
+Go ahead and `pod install`, then run the app and you will see that we have the same app as before, with a Filter button at the top that navigates to your Refinement screen.

+### Option 2 - Setup New Screen and Navigation

+First, go to File -> New -> File, then select Cocoa Touch Class, and name it RefinementViewController, then create it.

+Let's first setup the navigation controller.
+In your `Main.storyboard` file, click on your `ViewController`, then in your menu bar at the top, go to Editor -> Embed in -> Navigation Controller.
+Then, in your Utilities bar on your right, drag and drop a "View Controller" from the Object library to your storyboard.
+Click on it and then in the Identity Inspector, change its custom class to `RefinementViewController`.

+Now, In your Object library again, drag and drop a Bar Button Item to the Navigation bar of the first ViewController.
+Double click on it to change its name to "Filter".
+Then from this button, hold on Ctrl, and drag it to the `RefinementViewConroller` view, and select Show as the Action Segue.

+Next, drag and drop a Table View from the Object Library onto the `RefinementViewController` view, and change its custom class to be `RefinementTableWidget`.
+Then, create an `IBOutlet` of that tableView into RefinementViewController.swift, and call it `tableView`.

+Finally, add the `import InstantSearch` statement at the top of RefinementViewController.swift.

+### Common - RefinementList

 We can implement a `RefinementList` with the exact same idea as the Hits widgets: using a base class and then implementing some delegate methods.
 However, this time, we will implement it using the helper class in order to show you how things can be done differently.
 That will help you use InstantSearch in the case where your `ViewController` already inherits from a subclass of `UIViewController`, and not `UIViewController` itself.
 Also, since you cannot subclass a Swift class in Objective-C, then this method will be useful if you decide to write your app in Objective-C.